"At Greenville Fire/Rescue, we are a team of compassionate

 professionals committed to serving the diverse needs of our

 Greenville Fire/Rescue takes great pride in serving our many customer bases.
 At times, we serve the community through education, simply lending a helping hand or through the enforcement of codes.
 One service we are extremely proud to provide is our emergency response services for both fire and medical emergencies.

 Our goal is to help people through what is often one of the worst days of their lives.
 We are made up of 161 proud men and women spread across three individual work shifts, each working a 24-hour shift.
-Each shift is made up of 42 professionals who stand ready to serve you, 24 hours a day, 365 days a year.
-We have the support of 13 support staff positions that assist.
-We serve the community through six neighborhood based fire-rescue stations.
+Each shift is made up of 44 professionals who stand ready to serve you, 24 hours a day, 365 days a year.
+We have the support of 14 support staff positions that assist.
+We serve the community through seven neighborhood-based fire/rescue stations.
 Being spread out through the city allows us to maintain a response time on average of seven minutes.